 Does this opportunity sound right for you?

-We are committed to making this opportunity as accessible as possible, however, you must fulfil the below requirements:
+We are committed to making the Amnesty International Youth Steering Group as accessible as possible, but you must fulfil the following requirements.